chitraflorid/angular-routing/readme.md

 **Q**: What are some of the characteristics of SPAs?

-> Single Page Applications are Web applications that load a single HTML page and dynamically update that page as the user interacts with the application.
+> Single Page Applications are web applications that load a single HTML page and dynamically update that page as the user interacts with the application.
 SPAs use AJAX and HTML5 to create fluid and responsive web applications, without constant page reloads.

 ### Turn and Talk: Problems with SPA's (5 minutes)

-Take 3 minutes to brainstorm any potential problems with single page applications and write a short list with your neighbor; we'll go around and share your responses with the class.
+Take 3 minutes to brainstorm any potential problems with single page applications and write a short list with your neighbor.
+Then, We will take 2 minutes to go around and share your responses with the class.

 ---